cerner/fhir.cerner.com/content/millennium/r4/clinical/summary/family-member-history.md

 _Implementation Notes_

 * Only the body fields mentioned below are supported.
 Unsupported fields will be ignored.
-* Conditions can only be added through the PUT operation.
+* Conditions cannot be added while creating the FamilyMemberHistory.

 ### Authorization Types